expectNothin9/negroni/README.md

 ## Vecteezy

 [Vecteezy Editor](https://www.vecteezy.com/editor) is free online SVG editor where logo is made.
+And the representative font is [`'Acme'`](https://fonts.google.com/specimen/Acme).

 ## Material Icons and Palette